A system that hears and thinks like humans.

 What we do

-Cochlear.ai team achieved top rankings in all tasks of IEEE Audio and Acoustic Signal Processing (AASP) Challenge on Detection and Classification of Acoustic Scenes and Events (DCASE) 2017, one of the largest competition in its field.
-In 2018, our team secured top rank again on DCASE General purpose audio tagging, our team ranked first among 558 teams on Kaggle.
+The Cochlear.ai team achieved top ranks in all tasks of the IEEE Detection and Classification of Acoustic Scenes and Events (DCASE) Challenge 2017, the most prestigious competition available in the machine listening field.
+In 2018, on the DCASE General purpose audio tagging, our team ranked first among 558 teams on Kaggle.